Published at: 2025-10-30

 picture coming soon:

-Constraint types include Must Select, Not Allowed, and Must Select within a Range.
-Example:
+• Product constraint relationships include three types: Must Select, Cannot Select, and Must Select within a range.

 3.2.5 Configure Product Attributes

-Path: CRM > Product Management list > Attributes list
+• Entry: CRM module > Products management list > Attributes list page.

-Define an Attribute first, then its Attribute Values.
-You can copy or delete values and reorder rows by dragging.
+• Create an Attribute first, then add Attribute Values.
+You can copy or delete Attribute Values and reorder them by dragging the handle.

 picture coming soon:

-Once linked, you can configure the allowable Attribute Values and display the Attribute and its values on the Product detail page.
+• Once linked, you can define the available Attribute Value range and display Attributes and values on the Product detail page.

 picture coming soon: